 Ask yourself this: do you need your automobile to get back and forth to work?
 If the answer is no, strongly consider selling your car.
 Not only will this get rid of payments, it’ll also eliminate your auto insurance costs and your costs for your license plates as well.
 No gas.
 No maintenance, like oil changes.
 No repair bills.
 Those changes can make a huge impact in your monthly spending.
 And, on the rare occasions when you do need a car, you can just rent one for a short period of time.

-First step: Look into opportunities for selling your car locally, either directly (meaning you manage the sale) or through a dealer in some fashion.
+Look into opportunities for selling your car locally, either directly (meaning you manage the sale) or through a dealer in some fashion.

 Cut out the unthinkable